 - Ovarian hyperstimulation syndrome (OHSS) occurs in some women who have an over response to the stimulating medication.
 It is a relatively uncommon but potentially serious complication, so a great deal of care is taken to avoid it.
 OHSS may be mild, moderate or serious.
 The more severe symptoms of OHSS, which is very rare, include the following: severe abdominal pain, nausea or vomiting, decreased urinary frequency, dark-coloured urine, shortness of breath.

 - Risks of egg retrieval include reactions to anesthesia, bleeding, infection, and damage to structures surrounding the ovaries, including the bowel and bladder.
 These serious complications are rare.
 In a small number of women the introduction of the embryo transfer catheter into the uterus produces abdominal cramping and short term vaginal bleeding.

 Find Out More

-At Flinders Fertility we recognise that a website may not cover all your information requirements.
-That's why we offer a number of information options.
-So, if you want to find out more about IVF and ICSI, either:
+We do appreciate that a website may not cover all your information requirements so that's why we offer a number of information options.
+If you want to find out more about IVF and ICSI, either: